• Home

 # display individual output tokens

-# convert the output token id to it corresponding token
+# convert token IDs to their corresponding text

-# convert all output token IDs to their corresponding text
+# convert token IDs to their corresponding text without special tokens

 Run the Python script: